-She is also a tutor on the SBA diploma course on the ‘working in the field’ assignment and she is currently working towards an exhibition with the RHS called ‘Wildflowers of South & West Wales’ and writing a book on Painting Fungi due to be released in 2023.
+She is a tutor on the SBA diploma course on the ‘working in the field’ assignment and she is currently working towards an exhibition with the RHS called ‘Wildflowers of South & West Wales’ and writing a book on Painting Fungi due to be released in 2023.

 In 2020 she became a natural history illustration tutor for the School of Lifelong Learning at Aberystwyth University.

 She became a co-president of the SBA in 2021.